Positively Good Productions

 Merciful Provider, our Rock, and our Comforter.

-God understands that His power is made perfect
+God's power is made perfect in our weakness.

-is more than sufficient for our needs in our
+God's grace is more than sufficient for our

 Spiritual traditions from all over the world